Pickleball Gear

 Pass if:

-• You like a heavier paddle:
+• You want a budget control paddle:

 Volair